0x263b/cyber.surf/README.md

 First, get an [imgur API Client ID](https://api.imgur.com/oauth2/addclient).

-Clone the repo, and edit `config.ru` with your Client ID.
+Clone the repo, and `bundle install` the dependencies.
+Edit `config.ru` with your Client ID.
 Run [initialize.rb](initialize.rb) to build the database, then `rackup` to run the server.